National Space Research and Development Agency: Satellites

 Five satellites have been launched by the Nigerian government into outer space.
-Early plans to launch a national satellite in 1976 were not executed.
+Early plans to launch a national satellite in 2000 were not executed.
 The NigeriaSat-1 was the first Nigerian satellite and built by a United Kingdom-based satellite technology company, Surrey Space Technology Limited (SSTL ltd) under the Nigerian government sponsorship for $30 million.
-The satellite was launched by Kosmos-3M rocket from Russian Plesetsk spaceport on 27 September 2003.
+The satellite was launched by Kosmos-3M rocket from the Russian Plesetsk spaceport on 27 September 2003.
 NigeriaSat-1 was part of the worldwide Disaster Monitoring Constellation System.
 The primary objectives of the Nigeriasat-1 were: to give early warning signals of environmental disaster; to help detect and control desertification in the northern part of Nigeria; to assist in demographic planning; to establish the relationship between vectors and the environment that breeds malaria and to give early warning signals on future outbreaks of meningitis using remote sensing technology; to provide the technology needed to bring education to all parts of the country through distant learning; and to aid in conflict resolution and border disputes by mapping out state and International borders.

 NigeriaSat-2 and NigeriaSat-X, Nigeria's third and fourth satellites, were built as a high-resolution earth satellite by SSTL for DMC system also.
 It has 2.5-metre resolution panchromatic (very high resolution), 5-metre multispectral (high resolution, NIR red, green and red bands), and 32-metre multispectral (medium resolution, NIR red, green and red bands) antennas.
 This satellite was launched into orbit by the Ukrainian Dnepr rocket from a Yasny military base in Russia on 17 August 2011.